obsidian-html/obsidian-html.github.io/md/minimal/Configurations/Configuration Options.md

 ## Where has this setting gone?
 ObsidianHtml is evolving a little bit each new version.
 A setting might become obsolete or replaced by a new feature with its own configurations.
 You can find all the deprecated/removed settings here: [Deprecated Configurations](../Configurations/Deprecated%20Configurations/Deprecated%20Configurations.md).

+## Note settings
+To change the behavior of obsidianhtml specifically for one tag, see [Note settings](../Configurations/Note%20settings/Note%20settings.md).

 ## Configurations
 ### Paths